 Definitely a sight to see so much green in the midst of the busy city.
 Be intrigued by 12 different galleries spread over 4 floors, including exhibitions like the Quran and Manuscripts Gallery, Islamic Architecture, Ancient Malay World Gallery and the reconstructed Ottoman Syrian Room which dates back to the 19th Century.

 Looking for some cheap shopping deals in the city?
 Petaling Street is home to one of the oldest and biggest commercial markets in Kuala Lumpur.
 Here, you’ll find just about anything from counterfeit branded goods (shh, don’t tell anyone!) to cheap souvenirs to take home.
 Make sure you brush up your bargaining skills before you go though, you’ll definitely be able to save a couple of bucks that way.

 Take time to stop and soak in the sights of the buildings around you, and savour the historical architecture reflected in shop houses that date back to the mining days before the war.
 The streets are also filled with lots of stores that serve delicious Chinese food, great to satisfy your post-shopping hunger.

 Masjid India (Little India)

 Little India has sights, sounds and smells like no other.
-Be ready to see colourful bangles, beautiful draped fabrics and an array of different Indian delicacies.
-From savoury dishes like banana leaf rice, to snack foods like vadir, to sweet desserts like gulab jamun, Masjid India is your one-stop-shop for all things Indian.
+Be ready to see colourful bangles, beautifully draped fabrics and an array of different Indian delicacies.
+From savoury dishes like banana leaf rice to snack foods like vadir, to sweet desserts like gulab jamun, Masjid India is your one-stop-shop for all things Indian.

 Kuala Lumpur is an amazing city with so many things to do and so many places to see.
 Immerse yourself in the culture and take in the sights of the lights, buildings and people, and you’ll truly understand why the capital of Malaysia has so much to offer.